 SANORD – Southern African-Nordic CentreSANORD is a network that brings together Nordic and Southern African institutions of higher education for research, dialogue and joint endeavours, based on shared fundamental values of democracy, social equity and academic engagement.

 It promotes opportunities for research and mobility between the 50 partner institutions in the network.
 The network seeks to address new local and global challenges related to innovation and development.
 The SANORD Central Office is located at UWC and is a branch of the International Relations Office.

 Ghent UniversityUWC enjoys a strategic institutional partnership with Ghent University, which ranks as a global top 100 university and one of the major universities in Belgium.
 UWC offers a joint PhD with Ghent University in the Arts and Humanities, among other faculties.
 Ghent University’s 11 faculties offer more than 200 courses and conduct in-depth research within a wide range of scientific domains.

-Vrije University Brussels (VUB)UWC enjoys a close and vibrant partnership with the 180 year old VUB, which prides itself to have helped build a better society; as an innovative, free inquiring and critical thinking university.
+Vrije University Brussels (VUB)UWC enjoys a close and vibrant partnership with the 180-year-old VUB, which prides itself to have helped build a better society; as an innovative, free enquiring and critical thinking university.
 VUB’s values mirror those of UWC - criticality, a democratic approach and the pursuit of social justice in service to humanity.
 The domain of Digital Sciences is a shared collaborative interest with VUB.